Update: ‘Toyota Hilux EV,’ ‘New GM EV Truck,’ and ‘Chevrolet Silverado LFP’ added and ‘Ram midsize pickup truck’ updated.

 4. Scout Terra (2027)

-After years of speculation, Volkswagen Group has finally confirmed a pickup truck launch in the U.S. The Scout Terra is a product of a newly established company Scout Motors, and is inspired by International Harvester’s Scout series of classic trucks.
+After years of speculation, Volkswagen Group has finally confirmed a pickup truck launch in the U.S. The Scout Terra is a product of a newly established company, Scout Motors, and is inspired by International Harvester’s Scout series of classic trucks.
 Its production will take place in Blythewood, South Carolina, starting in 2027.

 The Scout Terra will feature a crew cab with a 5 ft.
 5 in. bed.
-It will measure 229.2 in. long, 79.9 in. wide, 77.7 in. tall, with a 148.6 in. wheelbase.
+It will measure 229.2 in. long, 79.9 in. wide, and 77.7 in. tall, with a 148.6 in. wheelbase.
 The F-150 Lightning rival will be a dual-motor 4WD model, officially expected to pack up to 1,000 lb.-ft. of torque and hit 0 to 60 mph in just 3.5 seconds.

 The Scout Terra will be geared for off-road adventures, being built on a body-on-frame chassis, featuring a solid rear axle, mechanical locking differentials at the front and rear, and offering up to one foot of ground clearance.
 According to official estimates, it will be able to carry a payload of nearly 2,000 lbs. and tow 10,000 lbs.
 On a full charge, it should cover a distance of up to 350 miles.